Skip to main content

 qit bench export ...

 The scripts under examples/benchmarks/ still exist, but in v0.3 they are thin wrappers over the same result and trace contract.
-QitOS now also keeps benchmark work in three explicit layers:
+Benchmark work is organized in three explicit layers:

-• framework: shared runtime, env, harness, and qita capabilities
+• framework: shared runtime, env, harness (the model-facing wiring layer), and qita capabilities

 • benchmark: dataset/runtime/evaluator/scorer integration under qitos.benchmark.*